 - Features: NordVPN offers more and better features across the board, including superior streaming and torrenting support.

-- Price: TunnelBear is less expensive than NordVPN, especially after the initial plan term.
-But strangely they offer no refunds.
+- Price: TunnelBear is currently more expensive than NordVPN and they do not offer any refunds.

 - Customer support: NordVPN offers 24/7 live chat support.
 TunnelBear offers limited email support, but nothing on the level of NordVPN.